Bulandshahr: Early history

+The kingdom of Baran came to an end probably during the 12th century.
+It was being ruled by Dod Rajputs who were tributaries of the royal family of Baran, Baranwals and ruled under the royal family's name, the family was considered a direct descendant of Pandavas.
+In 1192 CE when Muhammad Ghauri conquered parts of India, his general Qutubuddin Aibak conquered Fort Baran; Raja Chandrasen Baran died fighting but not before killing Khwaja, the commander of the Aibak army, in whose memory a maqbara was built.

 The ancient ruins found at places in Bhatora Veerpur, Ghalibpur, etc. are indicative of the antiquity of Bulandshahr.
 There are several other important places in the District from where statues belonging to the medieval age and objects of ancient temples have been found.
 Even today, several of these historical and ancient objects such as coins, inscriptions etc. are preserved in the State Museum Lucknow.

 British rule

 Raja Lachhman Singh (1826–1896), who served the government from 1847 and wrote a Statistical Memoir of the Bulandshahr District, moved to Bulandshahr following retirement.

+The first collector of Bulandshahr was Robert Lowther.

 Indian Rebellion of 1857

-A large number of Ahir, Gurjar and Rajput rulers, called zamindars, rebelled and attacked Bulandshahr itself on 21 May 1857.
-The Gurjars and Rajputs plundered multiple towns such as Secunderabad.
+A large number of Gurjar and Rajput rulers, called zamindars, rebelled and attacked Bulandshahr itself on 21 May 1857.
+The Gurjars plundered multiple towns such as Sikandrabad.
 They burnt down Telegraph lines and Dak Bungalows.
 The rebelling Nawab, Walidad Khan also belonged from Bulandshahr.
 The presence of Nawab Walidad Khan in Bulandshahr had completely paralysed the British about this time.
-The rebels had secured a mud fort under Walidad Khan at Malagarh.

 Walidad Khan recruited a large number of Indian Muslims who had been serving in the Irregular Cavalry, such as Skinner's Horse.

 The Indian Rebellion of 1857 is generally associated with the surrounding areas, such as Meerut, Delhi and Aligarh.
 On 20 May 1857, the 9th regiment of Bulandshahr looted the treasury at Bulandshahr.
 Sir Alfred Comyn Lyall was subsequently appointed assistant magistrate of Bulandshahr, and Lord Roberts was also present in the district.